BlockLune/csapp-lab-management-system/README.md

-# Management System Backend
+# CSAPP Lab Management System

-This is a management system designed for NJUPT labs, built with Spring.
+This is a lab management system, built with Spring & NextJS.

+This is a hands-on project from NJUPT's practice week.

 ## Configuration